MartijnvanGeffen13/Volvo4evcc/README.md

 - Weather forecast support to auto set the MINSOC charging value based on solar hours for the next 3 days so you dont have to update your plan manual.
 It will increase when low sun and decrease when sun forcasting is good.
 Always keeps a buffer for unforcasted sun.

+<h3>If you like this project please sponsor me via https://buymeacoffee.com/scriptkiddie</h3>

 <h2>Wiki Items</h2>
 Instalation prerequisits:
 https://github.com/MartijnvanGeffen13/Volvo4evcc/wiki/0-Installation-Prerequisites